No matter what you're looking for in a smartphone, one thing's certain, you'll want to make sure it offers decent battery life.

 Battery capacity explained

-Battery capacity is measured in milliamp hours (mAh).
-The higher the mAh of a battery, the higher the technical capacity.
+Battery capacity is measured in milliamp-hours (mAh).
+The higher the mAh of a battery, the higher its technical capacity.
 But the phones with the highest mAh aren't always the phones with the best battery life.

-It can depend on how efficient the processor is in conjunction with the software, as well as how much you actually use your phone.
-Expensive high-end phones often are faster and have better screens, but this will mean the battery life is normally shorter.
+It can depend on how efficient the phone's processor is in conjunction with the software, as well as how much you actually use your phone.
+Expensive high-end phones often are faster and have better screens, but require larger batteries to compensate or suffer from crippling shortfalls (such as with Google's Pixel 4).

 What to look out for